cenkerdemir/dataStructuresInSwift/README.md

 # dataStructuresInSwift
-some data structure implementations such as Linked List, Queue, Stack, Binary Search Tree, and Graph
+Some data structure implementations such as:
+Linked List,
+Queues,
+Stacks,
+Binary Search Trees,
+and Graphs